 This is a classic retelling of the favorite tale about a Gingerbread Man who runs through his neighborhood community shouting, "Run, run as fast as you can.
 You can't catch me I'm the gingerbread man!"

 Classroom Tip: Make felt board characters from the story and have children retell the story at the Language Arts center.

 by Jim Aylesworth; Illustrated by Barbara McClintock

 In this traditional version, each character is shown in vivid action as he or she tries to pursue the freshly baked gingerbread man.
 Includes a recipe.

 Classroom Tip: Bake real gingerbread men using the recipe provided.

-The Gingerbread Baby by Jan Brett
+The Gingerbread Baby

 This variation on the tale has a surprise ending.
 Instead of being eaten by the fox, the little boy in the story bakes a gingerbread house for the gingerbread baby and lures him to it.

 Classroom Tip: Bake and decorate gingerbread houses in cooperative groups.

 The Stinky Cheese Man and Other Fairly Stupid Tales And Other Fairly Stupid Tales